Adkham63/battleShip/README.md

 ### Inspiration of design part and functionality were inspired by Ania Kubow and Web Dev Simplified.

-### I created the only single-player clone game "Sea Battle" for educational purposes, where the user can pay using a computer.
+### I created the only single-player clone game "Sea Battle" for educational purposes, where the user can play using a computer.

 ### Getting started